 CCA is the voice of the DC paddling community to preserve and extend paddling access to our rivers and streams.
-Some of our work is along and across the C&O Canal, keeping Seneca Creek clear, pushing for a put in for Goose Creek and steps around the dam, and fighting to preseve access at multiple points to the fine whitewater at Harpers Ferry.
+Some of our work is along and across the C&O Canal, keeping Seneca Creek clear, pushing for a put in for Goose Creek and steps around the dam, and working with others to preseve access at multiple points to the fine whitewater at Harpers Ferry.

 CCA Access Goals: